Social Sciences Division

 Woodrow Wilson International Center for Scholars Fellowship (2015)

-"Decentralization and Criminal Gangs in El Salvador: Impacts on Municipal Finances and Local Economic Development," with José Larios and Silvana Huanqui, Journal of Development Studies, forthcoming 2024
+"Decentralization and Criminal Gangs in El Salvador: Impacts on Municipal Finances and Local Economic Development," with José Larios and Silvana Huanqui, Journal of Development Studies 60(9) 2024: 1372-1393

-"Autonomy in the Pursuit of Peace: Negotiating Territorial Accommodation in Indonesia and the Philippines," with Sarah Shair-Rosenfield, Peacebuilding, forthcoming 2024
+"Autonomy in the Pursuit of Peace: Negotiating Territorial Accommodation in Indonesia and the Philippines," with Sarah Shair-Rosenfield, Peacebuilding 12(3) 2024: 317-333

 Politicians and Economic Reform in New Democracies: Argentina and the Philippines in the 1990s (Penn State University Press, 2002), part 1, part 2, and part 3